“God is wise in heart and mighty in strength. Who has hardened himself against Him and prospered?” (Job 9:4 NKJV).

 Perhaps, Josiah was not convinced that Necho was on God’s mission to Assyria, so he sought to oppose and stop him; nevertheless he lost his life in the process.

-Even when you are not convinced about the mission or assignment God has sent any of His children; it is wisdom for you not to seek to resist or oppose anyone who claims God has sent him on a mission outside your church, organization or denomination circle or setting.
+Even when you are not fully convinced about the mission or assignment God has sent any of His children; it is wisdom for you not to seek to resist or oppose anyone who claims God has sent him on a mission outside your church, organization or denomination circle or setting.

 Although Josiah disguised to oppose Necho who claimed to be on God’s mission, yet he was shot and severely wounded.

-Many of our spiritual leaders today, like Josiah, have been severely wounded because they would not refrain from meddling with God by seeking to manipulate, discourage, or hold back the believers under their leadership from stepping out of their ministries, churches and denominations to fulfil their God-given assignments.
+Many of our spiritual leaders today, like Josiah, have been severely wounded because they would not refrain from meddling with God by seeking to manipulate, discourage, or hold back believers under their leadership from stepping out of their ministries, churches and denominations to fulfil their God-given assignments.